kevin-chalmers/roehampton-docs/teaching-material/README.md

 - Is provided alongside multiple opportunities to put into practice.
 - Focuses on the single smallest thing that will help them make the most progress.
 - Offers formative comments rather than marks.

+### Lasting Learning

+*Multi-tasking is the wrong option anytime you expect to learn, acquire knowledge, or think deeply.*

+Multi-tasking normally means task-switching, which has a cost (the context switch).
+Eliminate task-switching to save time.
+This will improve learning through concentration.

+When planning a lesson, ask yourself: **what exactly do I want my students to be thinking about?
+And what do I NOT want my students to be wasting their bandwidth on?

+#### Anchoring Thinking

+Anchor new thinking by:

+- Exploring what your students already know about the topic, and using this as a starting point when designing and selecting activities.
+- Finding out what they are interested in and using this to create a context that is meaningful to them.
+- Helping them identify connections between what they are learning and what they already know.

+Concept mapping can be useful in helping to achieve these outcomes.

+### Spaced Learning

+Here is a basic timeline of spaced (or distributed) learning:

+1. **First encounter**: expose students to an idea or process for the first time during part of a lesson.
+2. **Days later**: reactivate the learning next time you see the students, with a recap of key ideas, and a few consolidation activities.
+3. **Weeks later**: repeat in a similar way a few lessons down the line, and again a few weeks later.

+Between visits alter the learning experience a little, but not too much.
+Add elements or change the context, but make sure the previous encounter is still highly recognisable.

+And at the start check where they are: **what do you remember from the last time we explored this?**